chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 `DragSystem#update()` will then, for each created drag component, use the passed `rigidBodyHandle` to apply drag force to the corresponding rigid body.
 You stop the behavior by calling `DragSystem::destroy(dragHandle)`.

-In my ECS implementation an entity is nothing more than an unique integer: `EntityHandle`.
+In my ECS implementation an entity is nothing more than a unique integer: `EntityHandle`.
 There is no `Entity` class.
 To apply behavior to an entity, you create the associated component as described above, and link it to an entity like this:

 {% highlight cpp %}
 EntityHandle entity = EntityManager::create();